FAQ

 What is the difference between Artefact School of Data and other courses?

-What is the training format?
+What is the format of our training courses?

-Every day, our students have the opportunity to work alongside Artefact employeesone of the leaders in Data.
-This means that every day, they meet Data Scientists, Analysts and Engineers who make up their professional network and increase their chances of securing a future position with Artefact or with a partner.
+Every day, our students have the opportunity to work alongside Artefact employeesone of the leaders in Data and Artificial Intelligence.
+This means that on a daily basis they encounter Data Scientists, Data Analysts, Data Engineers or Data Consultantswhich make up their professional network and increase their chances of securing a future position with Artefact or from one of our partners.

-How do I apply for the course?
+How do I apply for our courses?

 How can I finance my training?